 Quiggle sat down opposite.
 ‘This is like painting the Forth Bridge,’ he sighed.

-‘The what?’ asked Tallyjohn.
+‘The what?’
+Tallyjohn asked.
 It was 1487 and the Forth Bridge hadn’t been built yet.

 ‘Never mind,’ replied the blonde-eyebrowed Quiggle, Language Advisor to the London University, even though London University hadn’t been invented yet.

-‘Well of course he will,’ said the bald Master Of Letters in his Metallica T-shirt, even though Metallica and T-shirts hadn’t been invented yet.
+‘Well of course he will,’ replied the bald Master Of Letters, replete in his Metallica T-shirt, even though Metallica and T-shirts hadn’t been invented yet.
 ‘You can’t have S after B.’

 ‘Any fool can see that’s just plain idiotic.’